dtjohnso/dtjohnso.github.com/source/teaching/index.markdown

 * **Su401 Historical Books.** (Spring 2014) Overviews Joshua through Esther, emphasizing chronology and historical background.
 Highlights the introduction to each book (date of composition, author, occasion & purpose, and recipients) and themes.
 Discusses contemporary application.
 * **Ex204 Exposition of Isaiah.** (Summer 2012, [Spring 2015][ex204-spring-2015]) An exposition of the book of Isaiah emphasizing the book's unified structure and thematic development.
 Includes discussion of how to structure a preaching series from Isaiah and vital hermeneutical principles within the book.]
+* **Ex401 Exposition of the Psalms** Exposits select psalms representative of each genre and examines Hebrew poetry and the historical background of the Psalms.

 ### Practical Studies